bbobkins/r4850g2_arduino/README.md

   -PCB Prep
     *Drill 6x 4mm holes for PCB standoffs (2mm for accuracy) *repair the power rails with bodge wires if damaged by drilling

   -Nano
     *Wire GND to ground (Inner) rail of PCB
     *Wire 5V to power (outer) rail of PCB

   -Switches
     *Place switches on PCB under the oled with half the legs on the ground (Inner) rail *Wire the red switch to Nano D4
     *Wire the green switch to Nano D3

   -Display
     *Wire GND to ground rail
     *Wire VCC to power rail
     *Wire SCL to Nano A5
     *Wire SDA to Nano A4

   -Can Module
     *Install jumper on J1 of can bus module
     *Wire GND to ground rail
     *Wire VCC to power rail
     *Wire CS to Nano D10
     *Wire S0 to Nano D12
     *Wire SI to Nano D11
     *Wire SCK to Nano D13
     *Wire INT to Nano D2

   -Optional Power module
     *Set output voltage of DC buck converter module to around 10v (7-12v) *Wire out- of DC buck converter module to ground (Inner) rail *Wire out+ of DC buck converter module to VIN pin of Arduino Nano

   ## Usage
     - To compile code you must comment in the voltage lines {right before void setup()} and set the voltage to your batteries chemistry
     - Max Voltage appears to be 57.3 with the R4850G2 becoming unstable above that value

-TODO
+  -TODO
-    - complete this
+    *complete this

   ## PICTURES: